wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

         rm wlp_usr/servers/myServer/configDropins/overrides/loglevel-config.xml

-10. Switch to the terminal window running tail to verify, that the new file has been detected.
+10. Switch to the terminal window running tail to verify, that the new file is detected.

     ![image153](./images/media/image153.png)

-    As you can see, the trace specification has been changed back to **"\*=info"**.
+    As you can see, the trace specification is changed back to **"\*=info"**.

 11. Press **CTRL+C** in the terminal window to stop the tail command.